Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

-# Session #3 - Nonviolent Communication Training Course - Marshall Rosenberg - Transcript
+# The 4 Part NVC Model - Session #3 - Nonviolent Communication Training - Marshall Rosenberg
 **Observations, Evaluations, Developing a Literacy of Needs, and Needs vs Strategies**

 > In this session, I'll be describing the kind of honesty that nonviolent communication supports.
 It's a radically different kind of honesty than many of us have been educated to use.